Alina-eyes/Beginning-of-Java/readme.md

 Get a certificate Hillel automation

-Comprehend all the nuances of certification
+Study all the nuances of certification

 Upgrade capabilities for market demand